 "Yes.
 I have always received my sense of adequacy from doing what I do well.
 Isn't that how most people feel adequate - from doing something well?"

-"Well, unfortunately in our society, our sense of adequacy and worth often becomes associated with what we do, rather than who we are.
+"Well, unfortunately in our society, our sense of adequacy and worth often becomes associated with what we do, rather than with who we are.
 But think about this for a moment - would you value someone's friendship just because he plays baseball well, even if he is an unkind person?
 Is he defined only by what he does, excluding who he is?
-Is this how you pick your friends?
 How do you pick your friends, Adam?
 Do you pick the person who is the best dentist or the kindest person?"

 "That's an interesting question.
 Lots of my friends are good at stuff, but they are also kind and caring people.
 I really don't care how good they are at something - if they are uncaring people I don't want to spend time with them."

 "So you value who they are more than what they do, is that right?"

 "Yes.
 I've never thought about that before.
 I can see that I value others primarily for who they are, but I've always valued myself for what I do.
 Obviously, this is causing me a big problem now since I can't do much anymore.
 I spend so much time feeling so badly about myself, feeling so inadequate and unworthy."